SColibri/CAROUSEL/README.md

 - Matcalc 6.0 with valid license https://www.matcalc.at/

 # How to use
-This framework is currently under construction, this will updated soon.
+This framework is currently under construction, this will updated soon...